Sandwich station (Massachusetts)

 Sandwich station is a railway station in Sandwich, Massachusetts on Cape Cod.
 It is currently only used by the Cape Cod Central Railroad as a whistle stop for its seasonal excursion trains.

 History

 The original passenger station in Sandwich was opened in May 1848 when the Cape Cod Branch Railroad extended its rail line from Middleborough to Sandwich.

-The original station was replaced by a brick station building in 1878.
+The original station was replaced by a brick station building with a wooden freight house in 1878.
 It was demolished in the 1980s.